MNLierman/Tech-Research-Notes-and-Solutions/Windows/Fix-SPP-Services-Software-Protection-Platform.md

 **Q: What's the significance of the "100 years" rescheduling behavior?**

 **A:** Ah, the riddle of the century!
-This has baffled many a Windows enthusiast, it seems.
+This has baffled many across the internet, it seems.
 I, too, have puzzled over the significance of this recurring rescheduling to dates nearly a century into the future.
 While some have speculated that 100 years represents the maximum allowable scheduling horizon within Task Scheduler, empirical evidence quickly dispels this notion; you can readily schedule tasks further out than that.

 My initial thought was, could this be an accidental bug within SPPSvc and its modules – a coding oversight where a developer inadvertently hardcoded the "21" prefix for the 4 digit year instead of "20" (ie. 21xx vs 20xx)?